HZAI-ZJNU/D3/README.md

 ### Training
 Our work employs 8X GPUs for training on classification and object detection.
-Here is an example: train SCSA + ResNet-50 with an single GPU:
+Here is an example: train D3 + ResNet-50 with an single GPU:
 ```shell
 python ./tools/train.py work_dirs/resnet50_8xb32_in1k_D3.py --work-dir path_to_exp --amp
 ```

-Here is an example: train SCSA + ResNet-50 with an multiple GPUs:
+Here is an example: train D3 + ResNet-50 with an multiple GPUs:
 ```shell
 export CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7
 export PORT=54321